 First off, A supported tablet is required.
 Fortunately, the list is long, and contains all Apple’s recent iPads:

 - 12.9-inch iPad Pro (2015)

 - 10.5-inch iPad Pro

 - iPad (2017)

 - iPad Air 2

 - iPad mini 4

 - iPad mini 3

 - iPad mini 2

-Next, go to the page for Apple’s Beta Software Program on the iPad and tap on “Sign Up”.
+Then go to the page for Apple’s Beta Software Program on the iPad and tap on “Sign Up”.
 Entering one’s Apple ID and password is required.
-Next it’s necessary to enroll the iOS device, then download a profile.
-Doing so enrolls the tablet into the beta program.
+The process require enrolling the iOS device, then downloading a profile.
+Doing so makes the tablet part of the beta program.
 Once the profile has been installed, the tablet should be restarted.